-A faithful recreation of the original Uni-Vibe, with updates to the power supply for a lower noise floor.
+A faithful, hand-made recreation of the original Uni-Vibe, with updates to the power supply for a lower noise floor.

 Humans are never happy with what they’ve got, and engineering is all about challenging perfection in the pursuit of newer, better standards.
 The following pedals aim at refining the Uni-Vibe’s original design through a myriad of different techniques like innovations in tubes, sliders, or extra control options.

 DryBell Vibe Machine V2

 DryBell Vibe Machine V3

 One of the most versatile Vibes around, from a company that for several years was fully invested in the Uni-Vibe niche.
 It has controls for depth of modulation, tone, input impedance (for using different guitars), and output volume.
 6 side trimmers let you tweak a series of settings to tailor several parameters related to tone and functions.
 V3, a 10th-year anniversary edition, retains the same tone but delivers a modulation with deeper depth and character.